What are Benzodiazepines Used For? What are Benzodiazepines Drugs?

 Temazepam (Restoril, Normison, Temaze, Temtabs, Euhypnos)

 - Temazepam is used on a short-term basis to treat insomnia (difficulty falling asleep or staying asleep).
-Temazepam is in a class of medications called benzodiazepines.
+Temazepam is in a class of medications called benzos.
 It works by slowing activity in the brain to allow sleep.
-The Temazepam side effects may also be habit-forming.
+Temazepam side effects may also be habit-forming.

 - It is not approved for medical use in the United States.
-Used by cocaine abusers to relieve side effects, and also used as a “date rape” drug.
+Used by cocaine abusers to relieve side effects, and is also used as a date rape drug.

 Nitrazepam (Mogadon, Alodorm)